liquinlab/elm-smile/docs/timeline.md

 offers another way to specify the route for navigation, which can be easier than using the path (see details in the `vue-router` [documentation](https://router.vuejs.org/guide/essentials/named-routes.html)).
-The `component` field specifies the component that should be loaded when the route is requested.
+The `component` field specifies the [View component](/views) that should be loaded when the route is requested.

 The `meta` field specifies additional optional information about the route: